 Market-competitive compensation.
 Our objective is to provide a target total compensation program that is competitive with similarly-sized US-based public companies in the medical device and medical technology industries with which we compete for executive talent.
-One of the continued foundations of our ResMed 2025 strategy is to attract and retain high-performing, diverse and entrepreneurial people, which we believe requires providing total direct compensation for executives that is at least near the median.
+One of the continued foundations of our ResMed 2025 strategy is to attract and retain high-performing, diverse, and entrepreneurial people, which we believe requires providing total direct compensation for executives that is at least near the median.
 The committee reviews benchmark data, but does not target a specific benchmark level.

-At the beginning of fiscal year 2019, FW Cook's report to the committee showed that fiscal year 2018 total direct compensation (measured by base salary, short-term incentive at target, and long-term incentive at grant date value) for our chief executive officer was positioned at the 60th percentile for US peers and 82th percentile for the secondary Australian peers.
+At the beginning of fiscal year 2021, FW Cook's report to the committee showed that fiscal year 2020 actual total direct compensation (measured by base salary, short-term incentive at actual payout, and long-term incentive at grant date value) for our chief executive officer was positioned at the 67° percentile for US peers and 100° percentile for the secondary Australian peers.
 These findings were generally aligned with our relative market cap size compared to the peers and our performance.
-This data illustrated that our chief executive officer had a base salary at the 50th percentile, total target cash compensation at the 55th percentile and equity values at the 60th percentile of the U.S peer group, consistent with the philosophy to provide a greater portion of compensation in the form of at-risk and equity compensation.
-For fiscal year 2019, the committee increased the chief executive officer's base salary and his long-term equity each by approximately 3%, so that his total direct target compensation increased by 3% to recognize his continued development and performance.
+This data further illustrated that our chief executive officer had total actual cash compensation at the 69° percentile and equity grant value at the 61 ° percentile of the US peer group, consistent with the philosophy to provide a greater portion of compensation in the form of at-risk and equity compensation.
+Largely due to the unknown impact of the COVID-19 pandemic on our operations and financial results for fiscal year 2021, the committee kept the chief executive officer's base salary and long-term equity award value at fiscal year 2020 values.

 History of positive say-on-pay vote.
-At our 2018 annual meeting, our stockholders voted to approve, on an advisory basis, the compensation paid to our executive officers disclosed in last year's proxy statement; 92% of the shares voted on this proposal voted in favor of our executive compensation.
+At our annual meeting held in 2020, our stockholders voted to approve, on an advisory basis, the compensation paid to our executive officers disclosed in last year's proxy statement; 91% of the shares voted on this proposal voted in favor of our executive compensation.

-The 92% support was largely consistent with the 94% approval in November 2017 and an increase from the 83% approval in November 2016.
-The compensation committee also believes this vote is a signal of support for our programs, which are set based on a US compensation philosophy.
+The 91% support was a slight increase, but largely consistent with the 89% approval in November 2020.
+The compensation committee believes this vote continues to signal support for our programs, which are set based on a US compensation philosophy.

-We believe that our dual US and Australia shareholder base affects the rate of say-on-pay support in a manner that does not apply to many of our US competitors, where the shareholders are more US-based and expect a pay program driven by US labor market norms.
-Our 2018 NYSE shareholder support was 95%, but ASX stockholder support was 80%.
-The committee believes these variations in approval rates primarily reflect the fact that ResMed's compensation practices are more aligned with US compensation practices than those at ASX companies, combined with an expectation by some Australian shareholders that the US-based executive team should have compensation that reflects the local Australian labor market, rather than the market where most of the executives are domiciled and where ResMed competes for talent.
+We believe that our dual US and Australia stockholder base affects the rate of say-on-pay support in a manner that does not apply to many of our US competitors, where the stockholders are more US-based and expect a pay program driven by US labor market norms.
+Our 2020 NYSE stockholder support was 94%, but ASX stockholder support was 76%.
+The committee believes these variations in approval rates primarily reflect the fact that ResMed's compensation practices are more aligned with US compensation practices than those at ASX companies, combined with an expectation by some Australian stockholders that the US-based executive team should have compensation that reflects the local Australian labor market, rather than the US market where most of the executives are domiciled and where ResMed is headquartered and competes for talent.